Young children can develop their gross motor skills through play and exploration.

 There are various options you could purchase, such as balancing beams, stepping stones, a wobble board, or bucket stilt.

-These can be expensive though so while it may be worthwhile getting some to keep in a school for long-term use, for home use there are so many ways to improvise:
+These can be expensive, so while it may be worthwhile getting some for long-term use at school, there are plenty of ways to improvise at home:

-• Make your own walking stilts out of sandpit buckets – this idea is genius!
+- Make your own walking stilts using sandpit buckets — it’s a brilliant idea!

 Here are 20 simple balancing activities for preschoolers.